 CCHP provides appropriate auxiliary aids and services, including qualified interpreters for individuals with disabilities and who have language service needs or who require information in alternate formats, free of charge and in a timely manner, when such aids and services are necessary to ensure an equal opportunity to participate for individuals with disabilities.
+See Language Services document on page 80.

-If a member you're helping has questions about Chorus Community Health Plan, they have the right to get help and information in their language at no cost.
+If a member you're helping has questions about Chorus Community Health Plans, they have the right to get help and information in their language at no cost.

-Interpreter services, call 1-844-201-4672

-TTY users, call 1-844-531-4856
+Interpreter services, call 1-844-201-4672 TTY users, call 1-844-531-4856